 Why do I need to enter each player’s Hockey Canada ID number and Hockey Canada Division?
 Don’t you already know that?

 TeamSnap and Hockey Canada have formed a new partnership that brings multiple elements of the overall registration process into one simply by having the Hockey Canada ID number and the Hockey Canada Division submitted with each of our returning players during registration.
 Note this is for returning players only.
-For players who are entering their first year of organized hockey, Audrey will be extending an invite when registration for New players opens up in early June or shortly thereafter.
+For players who are entering their first year of organized hockey, the association will be extending an invite when registration for New players opens up in mid June or shortly thereafter.